magento/merchdocs/src/customers/password-reset.md

    ![]({% link images/images/customer-account-sign-in-forgot-password.png %}){: .zoom}
    _Forgot Your Password_

-   If the email address you entered matches the one that is associated with the account, you will receive a "Password Reset Confirmation" email with a link to reset your password.
+   If the email address you entered matches the one that is associated with the account, you will receive a Password Reset Confirmation email with a link to reset your password.

 1. When the email arrives, click the _reset password_ link and enter your **New Password** when prompted.